mzadel/guix-on-m1-qemu/README.md

 Macs.](https://n8henrie.com/2022/10/guix-system-guixsd-vm-on-an-m1-mac/) It
 really helped with getting my head into the process.
 Thanks!

+## Takeaways

+The Guix ISO installer didn't work for me on aarch64.
+Making a VM image or doing a manual install did work.

+I show a list of steps for getting Guix installed on an aarch64 VM on macOS, and include a small starter confguration file.

+It can be helpful to pull a specific commit of the distro that includes a working, precompiled kernel.

 ## Steps to create a Guix aarch64 VM

 To create the VM image, we run `guix system image --image-type=qcow2`.
 In